Job Title: Supervising Attorney

 Work Environment and Physical Demands

 This job operates in a professional office environment.
 The position requires the ability to lift files, open filing cabinets and bend or stand as necessary.
-Telecommute currently offered, with transition to CARECEN offices or a California State University.
-Work is performed in a variety of work settings, including working from home model during COVID-19 office policy, colleges and universities, CARECEN’s offices, and workspace provided by others.
+Flexible work from home schedule may be offered.
+Work is performed in a variety of work settings, including a hybrid office and work from home model depending on COVID-19 office policy, CARECEN’s offices, workspace provided by others including community libraries and other government facilities, among others.

 Classification & Work Schedule

-Work is performed in a variety of work settings, including CARECEN’s offices, colleges and universities, workspace provided by others, off-sites, libraries and other government facilities, among others.
-The position will involve some evening and weekend work.
-The position also requires occasional travel to Immigration Courts in Adelanto, Los Angeles, and Van Nuys, State Courts around the Southern California area, and the Adelanto Detention Center.
+This position is based out of CARECEN’s San Bernardino office and requires occasional travel to CARECEN’s Los Angeles office and Van Nuys office.
+The position also requires occasional travel to Immigration Courts in Adelanto, Los Angeles, Van Nuys, and Santa Ana, State Courts around the Southern California region, and the Adelanto ICE Processing Center and Desert View Annex.
 The position may comprise up to 50% of travel time.
 Mileage reimbursement is available.
-Ability to drive with a valid CA license and a registered vehicle is required.
+Ability to drive with a valid CA license and a registered

 Candidates encouraged to apply immediately.

-Please email cover letter, resume, at least three references, and brief writing sample (10 page maximum) to Marlon Fuentes at [email protected].
+Please email cover letter, resume, three references, and brief writing sample (maximum 10 pages) to Ruth Calvillo ([email protected]).
+Candidates are urged to be specific regarding level of Spanish fluency in resume or cover letter.
 Only those applicants selected for interviews will be contacted.
-Applicants must apply directly.
 CARECEN will not consider applications through legal recruiting/staffing agencies.
 No inquiries or phone calls from applicants or legal recruiters please.

 CARECEN is an Equal Opportunity Employer